SeabookChen/seabookchen.net/_posts/2013-05-10-setup-jekyll-on-windows.md

     > gem install jekyll

 ## <a id="start-jekyll"></a>Start Jekyll
-Following the commands on official [Jekyll Quick-start guide](http://jekyllrb.com/docs/quickstart/), a new Jekyll blog should be able to be created and browsed at [localhost:4000](http://localhost:4000).
+Following the commands on official [Jekyll Quick-start guide][Jekyll Quick-start guide], a new Jekyll blog should be able to be created and browsed at [localhost:4000](http://localhost:4000).
 > jekyll new myblog<br />
 > cd myblog<br />